 It’s important to understand that rates on home-equity loans may not rise in tandem with mortgage rates.
 That’s because home-equity rates are geared to short-term rates controlled by the Fed, and the central bank has signaled it will keep such rates low indefinitely.

-Volatile markets underscore the value of diversified investment portfolios, like those created by AdvicePeriod.
+Volatile markets underscore the value of diversified investment portfolios, like those that we create at AdvicePeriod.
 Diversified portfolios comprise a mix of asset types to capture market returns while limiting exposure to any single asset or risk.
-It may be tempting to jump from asset to asset, including exotic alternative investments, in a hunt for yield and total return.
-But diversified portfolios have been proven to produce higher long-term returns, with less risk, than any individual investment type.